Practical Guide to Sending Caring Contacts

 • Suggesting to the recipient to add your organization name to the contact info for the message author, so that it’s obvious at a glance how the recipient might know the author.

 • Referencing the organization’s name in the message itself: For example, “Hi, this is Joan from Sesame Street Clinic...”
-We still recommend that a message always be signed off by a real person’s name (e.g., not an anonymous or group sign-off), but including your organization’s name during or at the end of a message along with the author’s name can be helpful.
+We still recommend that a message always be signed off by a real person’s name (e.g., not an anonymous or group sign-off), but including your organization’s name during or at the end of an initial Caring Contact message along with the author’s name can be helpful.

 • Asking the recipient to share with their partner that they will be enrolled in a Caring Contacts program with your organization: This is recommended at the discretion of the author and the intervention team, but can be a very easy and direct way to establish the nature of the recipient’s relationship with their Caring Contacts author.